YanaiEliyahu/AdasOptimizer/README.md

 Tips for getting the best results, or when something isn't right:
 1. Remove the bias/mean from values. (e.g. use normalization)
 2. Make `1 / (1 - beta_3)` so it has some proportion to number of optimization steps.
-3. Use on tasks that other optimizers don't converge in 1,000+ optimization-steps.
+3. Use on tasks that other optimizers don't converge quickly in 1,000+ optimization-steps.
-4. Use the optimizer on one loss function if there are 2+ loss functions that minimizing one introduces error in the other.
+4. Use on one loss function if there are 2+ loss functions that minimizing one introduces error in the other.

 ## Training Performance